 Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) During mid-July, there was a burst of enhanced convection over the Maritime Continent, due to interactions between a short-lived intraseasonal signal and the low-frequency state.
 Multiple modes of variability including tropical cyclones contributed to the pattern of anomalous convection during August and September.
-Weak MJO activity was present during August and early September, but the signal became overwhelmed by destructive interference with the base state.
-More recently, a renewed MJO signal emerged over the Maritime Continent.
-Although the OLR response has been fairly weak near the equator, there is a larger envelope of enhanced convection, particularly across the Northern Hemisphere tropics.
+Weak MJO activity was present during August and early September.
+During October, an MJO signal emerged over the Maritime Continent and has migrated toward the Date Line.
+The MJO and the low-frequency state destructively interfered over the central Pacific, so little signal is noted in the OLR field.